Secure Package Management

 # trustPolicy: no-downgrade

-Approving dependency builds: Use pnpm approve-builds to review pending scripts, then commit the resulting allowBuilds policy.
+Approving dependency install and build scripts: Use pnpm approve-builds to review pending scripts, then commit the resulting allowBuilds policy.
 Avoid relying on global ignore-scripts=true as the main pnpm workflow in v10; it is broader than necessary and also disables your project's own scripts.

 2. Python: Using uv